Spanish-language version

 These key ideas relate to the causes and effects of human-induced climate change.

 The potential for human activities to increase the temperature of the Earth through greenhouse gas emissions has been described and calculated for over a century.
-Volumes of scientific research across multiple scientific disciplines agree that humans are warming the climate, and the 2013 IPCC Fourth Assessment Report states, "Human influence on the climate system is clear.
-This is evident from the increasing greenhouse gas concentrations in the atmosphere, positive radiative forcing, observed warming, and understanding of the climate system."
-(From the IPCC AR5)
+Volumes of scientific research across multiple scientific disciplines agree that humans are warming the climate, and the IPCC Sixth Assessment Report states, "Human activities, principally through emissions of greenhouse gases, have unequivocally caused global warming."
+(From the IPCC AR6)

 There is overwhelming evidence that human activities, especially burning fossil fuels, are leading to increased levels of carbon dioxide and other greenhouse gases in the atmosphere, which in turn amplify the natural greenhouse effect, causing the temperature of the Earth's atmosphere, ocean, and land surface to increase.
-That greenhouse gases "trap" infrared heat is well established through laboratory experiments going back to 1856 when Eunice Foote first measured the effect.
+Greenhouse gases "trapping" infrared heat is well established through laboratory experiments going back to 1856 when Eunice Foote first measured the effect.

 The human causes of climate change are some of the most important concepts to teach